Bardiyashavandi/DSA210-TERM-PROJECT-BARDIYA-SHAVANDI/Report.md

 3. **Stock Market Data**: We used data for the **closing prices of major stock market indices** (e.g., S&P 500, Dow Jones).
 This data was sourced from **Kaggle** and provides insights into how market conditions affect housing prices.
 4. **Mortgage Debt Service Payments (MDSP)**: This dataset includes information on the proportion of disposable income allocated to mortgage payments, sourced from **FRED**.
 5. **House Price Index (USSTHPI)**: The **House Price Index** tracks the average price changes of single-family homes in the United States over time.
 This dataset was sourced from **FRED** and is central to this project as we aim to explore how various economic factors influence housing prices.
+6. GDP : from FRED
+7. Unemployment : from FRED

 These datasets were retrieved in CSV format.